Obrázky stránek

 Not knowing what they fear, but full of fear:

-6 How WILDLY then WALKS my estate in France!]
+6 How WILDLY then WALKS my estate in France !]
 So, in one of the Paston Letters, vol. iii. p.
 99: "The country of Norfolk and Suffolk stand right wildly."
 STEEVENS,

 i. e.
 How ill my affairs go in France !-The verb, to walk, is used with great licence by old writers.
 It often means, to go, to move.
 So, in the Continuation of Harding's Chronicle, 1543: "Evil words walke far."
 Again, in Fenner's Compter's Commonwealth, 1618: "The keeper, admiring he could not hear his prisoner's tongue walk all this while," &c.
-MALone.
+MALOne.

 7-I was AMAZ'D] i. e. stunned, confounded.
-Cymbeline: "I am amaz'd with matter."
+So, in Cymbeline: "I am amaz'd with matter."
 Again, in The Merry Wives of Windsor, vol. viii. p.
 200.

 "You do amaze her: hear the truth of it."
 STEEVENS.